 Updated: Dec 6, 2021

 While there is no golden number that will guarantee success, we do have some suggestions on the number of applications you should submit and an additional step in your job or internship you may not have considered.

-Recent stats (from Talent Works or livecareer) shows it takes 100-200+ applications to receive one job offer.
+Recent stats shows it takes 100-200+ applications to receive one job offer.
 In a further breakdown, you have an 8.3% chance of getting a job interview from a single job application.
-That means it takes 10-20 applications to get one interview and 10-15 interviews to get one job offer.
+That means it takes 10-20 applications to get one interview and 10-15 interviews to get one job offer. (livecareer)

 For an average online job posting, 1,000 individuals will see the job post, 200 will begin the application process, 100 will complete the application, 75 of those 100 resumes will be screened out by either the ATS or a recruiter, 25 resumes will be seen by the hiring manager, 4 to 6 will be invited for an interview, 1 to 3 of them will be invited back for final interview, 1 will be offered that job and 80 percent of those receiving an offer will accept it (Talent Function Group LLC).

 For most students, those are surprising numbers.
 Which is why students who come into the career center because they haven’t had any interview offers despite sending out their resume to multiple handshake job postings are asked two things:

 How many applications have you done so far?

 What networking steps are you taking during your internship or job search?

 We suggest pacing your applications out over several weeks, and building in 5+ hours every week for your job or internship search.
 Consider a weekly goal of 5-10 applications, especially focused during recruitment season for your industry.